hironytic/MobConfVideoWeb/README.md

 `RequestContext` is a React context and its provider provides an implementation of `RequestLogic`.
 UI components in the feature use it by `useContext()`.

 An instance of `NullAppRequestLogic` class is provided as an initial value for the context though, it is not actually used.
 A context provider that provides an instance of `AppRequestLogic` exists at ancestor of these UI components.
-It is provided on codes in `src/providers` directory.
+It is provided by `RequestProvider` component.

 `AppRequestLogic` is initialized with `RequestRepository` object.
 It is an abstraction layer for accessing data.
 `FirestoreRequestRepository` implements the interface and